 How To Display Varada Mudra

-Showing Varada Mudra is an ancient gesture that invokes both the inner and outer realms of spirituality.
+Showing Varada Mudra is an ancient gesture.
+It invokes both the inner and outer realms of spirituality.
 It involves placing one’s right hand on their right knee, facing away from them with a flat palm.

-This mudra can be performed in any position – seated, standing or walking – while coupled with another intuitively chosen mudra for each other hand to create a powerful statement of intentionality.
+This mudra can be done in any position.
+Seated, standing or walking.
+Pair it with another mudra for the other hand to make a powerful statement of intentionality.

-The Medicine Buddha is a potent symbol of healing and compassion, often depicted making the gesture known as varada mudra with a sprig of myrobalan plant clasped in his hand.
+The Medicine Buddha is a potent symbol of healing and compassion.
+He is often depicted making the gesture known as varada mudra.
+He clasps a sprig of myrobalan plant in his hand.

 Vitarka Mudra – Victorious Over Darkness